 DISCUSSION:

 AR holds great potential in education, training, and surgical guidance in the medical field.
 Its combination with 3D printing opens may new possibilities in clinical applications.
-This protocol describes methodology that enables inexperienced users to create a smartphone app combining AR and 3DP for the visualization of anatomical 3D models of patients with 3D-printed reference markers.
+This protocol describes a methodology that enables inexperienced users to create a smartphone app combining AR and 3DP for the visualization of anatomical 3D models of patients with 3D-printed reference markers.

 In general, one of the most interesting clinical applications of AR and 3DP is to improve patient-to-physician communication by giving the patient a different perspective of the case, improving explanations of specific medical conditions or treatments.
 Another possible application includes surgical guidance for target localization, in which 3D-printed patient-specific tools (with a reference AR marker attached) can be placed on rigid structures (i.e., bone) and used as a reference for navigation.
 This application is especially useful for orthopedic and maxillofacial surgical procedures, in which bone tissue surface is easily accessed during surgery.